 Don't just see their anger or frustration - read into the language used and try and identify where things went wrong.

-This process will help you really understand the problem and be more empathetic, so that when it does come to responding, you do so in the most professional and personable way possible.
+This process will help you really understand the problem and be more empathetic, so that when it does come to responding to those negative reviews, you'll be able to do so in the most professional and personable way possible.

 Once you've fully identified the problem the customer had, it's time to get researching.
-If it was a problem with customer service, you may want to pull up any relevant correspondence.
+If it was an issue with customer service, you may want to pull up any relevant correspondence.
 If it was a customer journey issue, try and replicate it yourself to identify the exact bump in the road.
 If it was a delivery issue, contact your courier for an explanation.

 Publicising negative reviews is scary, granted, but it is essential if you want to be completely transparent with your customers.
 Reviews - both of the positive and negative kind - can build enormous amounts of trust, but only if you allow them to.